The aim of this blog is to encourage dialogue and exchange for anyone interested in parenting, children and digital media, in particular:

 - Each post has to be published with a visual.

-- When selecting visuals please bear in mind that we try to include diversity in our images, particularly in terms of race and gender, and family or extended care giver networks.
+- Please bear in mind that we try to include diversity in our images, particularly in terms of race and gender, and family or extended care giver networks.

 - If you don’t provide a visual, the editors will pick one with an appropriate Creative Commons license.